Keyboard shortcuts

 Per-project (CMakePresets.json):

-The GCC toolchain uses versioned binaries (gcc-15, g++-15, etc.) because Homebrew does not create unversioned gcc symlinks on macOS.
-Linker priority: mold → lld → gold → system ld.
+The GCC toolchains use versioned binaries (gcc-15, g++-15, etc.) because Homebrew doesn’t create unversioned gcc symlinks on macOS.
+Linux gets unversioned symlinks via linux-packages.sh, but the versioned files work on both.
+Linker priority on Linux: mold → lld → gold → system ld.

 Disabling the toolchain